 Dorothy (Daavettila) Ruohonen had a strong connection to Michigan Tech prior to her attending the University in 1982.
 Dorothy’s father, Donald Daavettila, was named Michigan Tech Professor Emeritus of Physics in 2000.
 Working as a nurse while attending Michigan Tech, Ruohonen graduated in 1985 with a degree in Mechanical Design.

 By 1987, Ruohonen was President and Owner of Hawk Technologies, executing everything from mechanical design to detail drawings.
 Ruohonen built her company from the ground up.
 At the time, she did not even own a computer and purchased her first drafting board for $400; a major purchase for a recent college graduate in the 1980s.

 Graduating in 1984 with a B.S. in Business Administration from Michigan Tech, few would predict that Jay Ruohonen would become president of an engineering design and product development firm.
 Ruohonen, the youngest of five children, was the first to graduate from college.
 After 23 years in the finance industry, Jay now directs the research, development and commercialization of proprietary and external technologies and products for Talon Research.
-Ruohonen works directly with his wife Dorothy (Daavettila) Ruohonen, also a Michigan Tech Alumni.
+Ruohonen works directly with his wife Dorothy (Daavettila) Ruohonen, also a Michigan Tech Alumna.

 Ryan Industries, Inc. & Alliance Technologies

 Brenda Ryan graduated with BS degree in Metallurgical & Materials Engineering in 1976.
 She served in several engineering and management positions in the automotive industry from 1976-1989.
 In 1989, she obtained her MS degree in Materials Science and Engineering from the University of Virginia and went on to work at Hayes Wheels International as a senior account manager until 1994.